Moerill/Layer-Hotkeys/README.md

 # Important
 ## Maintenance Mode
 This repository is no longer receiving active attention.
-I view the Module to be in a stable and feature-complete state, and will be focusing my efforts on other modules.
-PR's are welcome, and I'll try to investigate bugs and keep the Module up to date with Foundry in a timely manner.
+In my opinion this module is complete and stable, and i'll be focusing my efforts on other modules/stuff.
+PR's are welcome and i'll try to investigate bugs and keep this module up to date with Foundry, when i find the time to do so.
+That said, feel free to keep suggesting features, if i find something interesting i may end up implementing it.

 ## FVTT Version compatibility